 Why Visit Gran Canaria?

-Gran Canaria mesmerizes as the Canary Islands' 'miniature continent' where Maspalomas Dunes' Sahara-like sands meet Atlantic surf, Roque Nublo volcanic monolith crowns mountain ridges, and Las Palmas preserves 500-year-old colonial quarter while serving as cosmopolitan island capital.
-This circular volcanic island (pop.
-850,000) delivers extreme variety within 50km diameter—sunny southern beaches contrast pine forests in central mountains, dramatic coastal cliffs alternate with resort strips, and microclimates create year-round spring (18-26°C daily).
+Gran Canaria mesmerizes as the Canary Islands' spectacularly diverse 'miniature continent' where Maspalomas Dunes' dramatic Sahara-like golden sands meet powerful Atlantic surf creating striking desert-ocean contrast, the imposing Roque Nublo volcanic monolith crowns pine-forested mountain ridges offering island-wide panoramas, and cosmopolitan Las Palmas preserves atmospheric 500-year-old Vegueta colonial quarter while simultaneously serving as the Canaries' largest city and co-capital (with Santa Cruz de Tenerife) with excellent urban beach.
+This remarkably circular volcanic island (pop.
+850,000, Canaries' second-most populous) delivers extraordinary geographic and climatic variety compressed within just 50-kilometer diameter—perpetually sunny southern beach resorts contrast dramatically with lush pine forests blanketing central mountains, spectacular coastal cliffs alternate with developed resort strips, and pronounced microclimates create the famous year-round eternal spring (18-26°C daily temperatures any month) attracting winter-sun-seeking northern Europeans fleeing cold.

 What to Do